The Driving Diabetic

 It is especially important for you to inform your parents or guardians if they are expecting you home at a certain time or if you have somewhere to be and don’t want them to think you missed it due to carelessness.
 Send them a quick text or call to explain what is happening and what your game-plan is.
 When you first start driving, have a conversation with your family about what you need to do if you go low and what the expectations are.

 Pull over for lows

-As hard as you may work to avoid it, there will most likely be those inevitable times where you do get a low blood sugar while driving (Type 1 is never convenient).
+As hard as you may work to avoid it, there will most likely be those inevitable times where you do get a low blood sugar while driving (type 1 is never convenient).
 However, the same rules apply.
 If you even start to think you may be dropping, safely pull over, check your blood sugar and treat as needed.
-I have found my CGM to be especially useful while driving; I can keep a close eye on my trends and can eat before I drop or take additional insulin if necessary.
+I have found my continuous glucose monitor (CGM) to be especially useful while driving; I can keep a close eye on my trends and can eat before I drop or take additional insulin if necessary.